nmlarsen/dataviz-by-natalie/final_part_2_larsen.md

 - The current state of US government support for arts education
 - The call to action/next steps

+I adjusted my Miro board slightly from part 1 to expand on the call to action and how it might differ among audiences.

 <iframe width="768" height="432" src="https://miro.com/app/embed/uXjVPSto8k0=/?pres=1&frameId=3458764534557938620&embedId=270496895690" frameborder="0" scrolling="no" allowfullscreen></iframe>

 ## User Research